 The master has a reservoir that holds the brake fluid and tubbing steel connected to the reservoir.

 If the master cylinder or rubbing steel gets rusted, they begin to leak.
 These leaks can cause brake failure.

 To avoid this, try changing the master brake cylinder after 70,000 -100,000 miles.

 Brake pads overheat mostly if the brake pad is non-standard.
 The brake pad works and gets overheated, then later cools down.

 As it cools, a smooth coating appears on the pad and rotors.
 This action does not allow the brake pad and rotor to grip each other.
 As long they don’t grip, your vehicle can’t stop.

 To avoid this, try changing your brake pads after 50,000 – 70,000.
-But if you notice any sign before getting to these miles, please check it out.
+But if you notice any issues before getting to these miles, please check them out.